MrDeathFox/fox-aternos-bot/README.md

 - The bot uses a persistent Puppeteer profile (`./puppeteer-profile`) to save sessions.
 - Make sure your Aternos account only has **one server** or adapt the selector logic.
 - The webhook must already exist in your Discord channel and match the `WEBHOOK_ID` and `WEBHOOK_TOKEN`.
+- The script will also `taskkill` Google Chrome after the server starts.
+- The bot will create a new message on next server start will fix in later update.

 ## License